jncraton/elementary-computer-science-cpsc1030/lectures/04-troubleshooting.md

 - Teach students terms like "keyboard" or "monitor"
 - This empowers them to communicate more effectively

-## Exercise

-Give an example of a simple hardware or software problem a child might encounter and explain how you would guide them to troubleshoot it.
-Use appropriate terminology.

 ## A Teaching Moment